Assisting teachers in a rural village school

-We are a local Non Profit operating on Christian values to help educate, counsel, teach and mentor youth and women in the rural area outside Cape Town, South Africa.
-Although we are a Christian faith-based foundation, we warmly welcome volunteers from all faiths, religions and walks of life!
+We are a local Non-Profit operating on Christian values to help educate, counsel, teach and mentor youth and women in the rural area outside Cape Town, South Africa.
+Although we are a Christian faith-based foundation, we warmly welcome volunteers from all faiths, religions, and walks of life!

 Volunteers will stay in a volunteer house located on the premises of the small farm owned by our founding directors, Johan and Selene Basson.
 The premises are enclosed with lockable yard gates and security on doors and windows.

 - personal lockable closet for each volunteer and a central storage place for suitcases

 - 2 showers with dressing spaces inside, 2 toilets and 3 basins, each with its own mirror and head light

 - Lounge, kitchen and dining area (open plan)

 - Wi-Fi and Satellite TV